nuxeo/nuxeo-box-angular-sample/README.md

 -> to deactivate your browser security for accessing to external host servers.

 Once you close your browser, security will be re-enabled.

-Will be fixed until angularjs trick is found:)